-Post-Brexit changes to farming policy could also present an unprecedented chance for a more ecologically sustainable farming system that sees local food thrive, encourages biodiversity and animal welfare, promotes health and boosts rural economies but that can only happen if we continue to innovate and protect our soils.
+Changes to farming policy could also present an unprecedented chance for a more ecologically sustainable farming system that sees local food thrive, encourages biodiversity and animal welfare, promotes health and boosts rural economies but that can only happen if we continue to innovate and protect our soils.

 Innovative Farmers works and is having a real impact on-farm but don’t just take my word for it – in this short film, Nick Freeth of Manor Farm in Cricklade tells us what he has learned with Innovative Farmers.

-However, the policy landscape unfolds, farming is set to enter a period of transformation, driven by changes in trade, markets, labour and support payments.
+However, as the policy landscape unfolds, farming is set to enter a period of transformation, driven by changes in trade, markets, labour and support payments.
 To weather this change, and make the best of it, farmers will need to innovate.